-- enable the school to set behavioural goals with the student and their parents - give school staff an opportunity to plan other interventions - impress on a student and their parents the seriousness of the behaviour - Take into account the need to protect the well-being of other students who may have been affected
+- Enable the school to set behavioural goals with the student and their parents - Give school staff an opportunity to plan other interventions - Impress on a student and their parents the seriousness of the behaviour

-The following are factors which may be examined before suspension:
+The following are factors which are examined before suspension

-- What is the precise description of the behaviour? - How persistent has the unacceptable behaviour been? - Has there been any escalation of the problem? - What are the circumstances of the incidents of serious misbehaviour (e.g. in class, in a particular teacher's class, on the grounds, in a group, on-line, via social media, or other forms of communication such as on mobile devices, etc.)? - What factors may have triggered incidents of serious misbehaviour (e.g. bullying, cultural or family factors)? - What is the age, stage of development and cognitive ability of the student? - Are there any factors that may be associated with the behaviour (e.g. particular home circumstances, special educational needs) - How are other students and staff affected by the student's behaviour? - What is the impact of the behaviour on the teaching and learning of the class? - Does the behaviour have a particular or greater impact on some students or teachers? - Does the behaviour have an impact on the mental health of some students? - Does the student understand the impact of their behaviour on others? - Does the student understand and accept the gravity of the situation/their behaviour? - Does the student show remorse for their behaviour? - What interventions have been tried?
-Over what period? - How have the interventions been recorded and monitored? - What has been the result of those interventions? - Do the parents understand and accept the impact of the problem behaviour on the teaching and learning in the school? - Do the parents understand and accept the impact of the problem behaviour on the health and safety of students in the school?

-- Have the parents been involved in finding a solution to the problem behaviour? - Has the intervention of National Educational Psychological Service (NEPS) or other psychological assessment or counselling been sought where appropriate? - Are any other interventions such as peer mediation, restorative justice approaches or family conferencing available? - Is the student or parent involved with any support service and has this agency or support service been asked for help in solving this problem? - Has any other agency been asked for assistance (e.g. Child and Adolescent Mental Health Services (CAMHS)? - Does the student's behaviour warrant suspension? - Is the standard being applied to judging the behaviour the same as the standard applied to the behaviour of any other student? - Will suspension allow additional or alternative interventions to be made? - Will suspension help the student to change the inappropriate behaviour? - How will suspension help teachers or other students affected by the behaviour? - Will suspension exacerbate any educational vulnerability of the student?
+- What is the precise description of the behaviour? - How persistent has the unacceptable behaviour been? - Has the problem behaviour escalated, in spite of the interventions tried? - What are the circumstances of the incidents of serious misbehaviour (e.g. in class, in a particular teacher's class, in the yard, in a group)? - What factors may have triggered incidents of serious misbehaviour (e.g. bullying, cultural or family factors)? - What is the age, stage of development and cognitive ability of the student? - Are there any factors that may be associated with the behaviour (e.g. particular home circumstances, special educational needs)? - How are other students and staff affected by the student's behaviour? - What is the impact of the behaviour on the teaching and learning of the class? - Does the behaviour have a particular or greater impact on some students or teachers? - Does the student understand the impact of their behaviour on others? - What interventions have been tried?
+Over what period? - How have the interventions been recorded and monitored? - What has been the result of those interventions? - Have the parents been involved in finding a solution to the problem behaviour? - Has the intervention of NEPS or other psychological assessment or counselling been sought where appropriate? - Are any other interventions such as peer mediation, restorative justice approaches or family conferencing available? - Is the student or parent involved with any support service and has this agency or support service been asked for help in solving this problem? - Has any other agency been asked for assistance (e.g. Child Guidance Clinic, Child and Adolescent services)? - Does the student's behaviour warrant suspension? - Is the standard being applied to judging the behaviour the same as the sstandard applied to the behaviour of any other student? - Will suspension allow additional or alternative interventions to be made? - Will suspension help teacher or other students affected by the behaviour? - Will suspension exacerbate any educational vulnerability of the student?

 In principle where the misconduct of a pupil warrants it she may be suspended for a limited number of days.
-However, usually before any suspension occurs the parents/guardians will be called in, the nature of the misbehaviour will be explained to them, and a formal warning that the pupil is in line for suspension will be given to both parents and pupil.
+However, before any suspension occurs, the parents/guardians will be called in, the nature of the misbehaviour will be explained to them, and a formal warning that the pupil is in line for suspension will be given to both parents and pupil.